 We thought we'd glance back at the classic Mark II lineup of Deep Purple - Ritchie Blackmore (guitar), Roger Glover (bass), Ian Gillan (vocals), Ian Paice (drums) and Jon Lord (keyboards) - tearing it up, live in New York in 1973.

-They plow through "Strange Kind of Woman" (top video), "Smoke on the Water" (middle video) and "Space Truckin'" before turning things over to Lord, who is eventually joined by Blackmore, who throws down and steps on his Strat, tosses it in the air, replaces it with another (out-of-tune) Strat and slips into smoke-machine nirvana.
+They plow through Strange Kind of Woman (in the top video) before turning things over to Lord, who is eventually joined by Blackmore, who throws down and steps on his Strat, tosses it in the air, replaces it with another (out-of-tune) Strat and slips into smoke-machine nirvana.

 While we don't know much about the show's exact date or venue, we know it was filmed before July 1973, when David Coverdale officially stepped in for Gillan.